DNXEMPIRE-1/CandidAI/Code_Of_Conduct.md

 ## Building a Positive Community

-At **Brave**, we are dedicated to creating a welcoming, inclusive, and supportive community where developers, designers, and contributors can collaborate to build a robust AI-powered interview preparation platform.
+At **CanDid**, we are dedicated to creating a welcoming, inclusive, and supportive community where developers, designers, and contributors can collaborate to build a robust AI-powered interview preparation platform.
 By working together, we can create a space where everyone feels empowered to share their ideas, learn, and help improve the project.
 Let’s work together with respect, integrity, and a shared passion for making interview preparation smarter and more efficient.

 ## Attribution